Baltimore police officer ambushed in her patrol car - NewsBreak

 MINNEAPOLIS (AP) — The suburban Minneapolis police officer who says she meant to use her Taser instead of her gun when she shot and killed Black motorist Daunte Wright made a “blunder of epic proportions” and did not have “a license to kill,” a prosecutor told jurors on Monday shortly before they began deliberations in her manslaughter trial.

+NEW YORK (AP) — A jury began deliberations Monday, tasked with considering whether Ghislaine Maxwell is a dangerous predator who recruited teens to be sexually abused by financier Jeffrey Epstein — as prosecutors put it — or the “innocent woman” a defense attorney described.
+The...

-WASHINGTON — Sen. Joe Manchin, D-W.Va., on Monday defended his decision to quash negotiations over President Joe Biden’s Build Back Better agenda, stating that he was at his “wits' end” in talks with the White House.
-In a lengthy radio interview, Manchin suggested that he was...
+WASHINGTON — Sen. Joe Manchin, D-W.Va., on Monday defended his decision to quash negotiations over President Joe Biden’s Build Back Better agenda, stating he was at his “wits' end” in talks with the White House.
+In a lengthy radio interview, Manchin suggested that he was never...

+The relationship between President Biden and Sen. Joe Manchin (R-W.Va.) didn’t just hit the rocks on Sunday.
+It hit the kind of iceberg that sunk the Titanic.
+On Monday, even as White House officials moved to lower the temperature in the simmering triggered by Manchin’s announcement of opposition to Biden’s Build Back Better bill, there were real questions about whether the relationship could be saved.

 Royal Caribbean said Monday that 48 guests and crew members on the Symphony of the Seas — the world's biggest cruise ship — have tested positive for COVID-19.
 According to Royal Caribbean, 48 people out of 6,091 on the ship during the Dec.
 11 sailing came back positive for the coronavirus after contact tracing.